carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Software Carpentry
 For blog posts related to Software Carpentry, which is part of The Carpentries, teaching basic lab skills for research computing.

-### Sponsorship (previously, "Philanthropy")
-Blog posts related to donations, sponsorship and other philanthropic activities that support The Carpentries.

 ### Strategic Plan
 Posts related to The Carpentries Strategic Plan, the document used to communicate the organisation's goals, objectives, and the actions taken to achieve those goals within a specified period.